-- (g) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 10, 2017).
-Mr. Foss's Schedule 13G reports that Mr. Foss has sole dispositive and voting power as to the shares reported as beneficially owned by him and that such shares include 320,000 shares held as collateral in a loan facility at Comerica Bank and 250,000 shares held as collateral in a loan facility at UBS.
+- (g) Based on a Schedule 13G, as amended (most recently by an amendment filed with the SEC on February 14, 2018), and subsequently filed Forms 4 (the most recent of which being a Form 4 filed with the SEC on April 10, 2018).
+Mr. Foss's Schedule 13G reports that Mr. Foss has sole dispositive and voting power as to the shares reported as beneficially owned by him and that such shares include 220,000 shares held as collateral in a loan facility at Comerica Bank.
 On January 3, 2017, Mr. Foss retired as officer, director and employee of the Company and entered into a shareholder agreement with the Company.
 Under the shareholder agreement, Mr. Foss has agreed, until the final adjournment of the tenth annual meeting of shareholders held by the Company after the date of the shareholder agreement, to cause all shares of the Company beneficially owned by him or any of his affiliates or associates to be voted in accordance with the recommendation of the Company's Board of Directors with respect to election and removal of directors, certain routine matters and any other proposal to be submitted to the Company's shareholders with respect to any extraordinary transaction providing for the acquisition of all of the Company's outstanding common stock.
 Mr. Foss's address is 29777 Telegraph Road, Suite 2611, Southfield, MI 48034. - (h) Based on a Schedule 13D, as amended (most recently by an amendment filed with the SEC on February 17, 2016), of Prescott General Partners LLC, Prescott Associates L.P., Thomas W. Smith and Mr. Vassalluzzo (the "Prescott 13D").
 The Prescott 13D reports that Prescott General Partners LLC, a Delaware limited liability company, is the general partner of Prescott Associates L.P., a New York limited partnership, and that Messrs.
 Smith and Vassalluzzo are the managing members of Prescott General Partners LLC.
 The Prescott 13D further reports that Prescott General Partners LLC may be deemed to share the power to vote or to direct the vote and to dispose or to direct the disposition of 2,222,789 shares and that Prescott Associates L.P. has shared power to vote or direct the vote and to dispose or to direct the disposition of 1,419,054 shares.
 Based on the Prescott 13D, the address of Prescott General Partners LLC and Prescott Associates L.P. is 2200 Butts Road, Suite 320, Boca Raton, FL 33431.

-(i) Based on a Schedule 13G as amended (most recently by an amendment filed with the SEC on February 21, 2017), of Mr. Apple, and a Schedule 13D, as amended (including by an amendment filed with the SEC on March 31, 2017), of Mrs. Foss Watson, shares beneficially owned by Mr. Apple consist of the following:
+(i) Based on a Schedule 13G as amended (most recently by an amendment filed with the SEC on February 14, 2018), of Mr. Apple, shares beneficially owned by Mr. Apple consist of the following: